scarolac/project_template/README.md

 ## .gitignore

-    # Ignore the build and lib dirs
+    # Ignore the lib dir
-    build
     lib/*

-    # Ignore any executables
+    # Ignore any executables (possibly unneeded due to makefile)
     bin/*

     <if on MacOS>